-From mild, dull aches to sharp pain, dental pain can be constant, or it may come and go.
-Either way, it’s not a pleasant experience.
-More often than not, this pain that arises in your teeth, gums and jaws indicates a more serious dental condition.
+From mild discomfort to severe sharp aches, dental pain is not a pleasant experience.
+More often than not, the pain that arises in your teeth, gums and jaws could indicate a more serious dental condition.

 Painkillers can help you alleviate pain to a certain extent.
 However, it’s not a permanent solution that addresses the root cause of the toothache.
 Leaving it as it is will do no good, as it will only make the tooth pain unbearable or allow the underlying dental condition to worsen into an issue that is far more costly and painful.
 At Warrnambool Smile Dental, we provide effective toothache treatments that will help alleviate your pain.